Research

 - Development of open source software tools

-- Offline learning: The ML model is trained on precomputed data from high-resolution simulations before being implemented in the model.
+- Offline learning: ML models are trained on outputs from high-resolution simulations or observational datasets before being incorporated into the ocean model.

-- Online learning: The ML model is trained concurrently during the full climate simulation, requiring the underlying physical model to be differentiable.
+- Online learning: ML models are trained dynamically during the simulation itself, requiring the ocean model to be differentiable.

 During my work with the M2LInES Team, I focused on offline approaches to hybrid modeling.
 I began by diagnosing eddy fluxes from high-resolution MOM6 simulations using filtering and coarse-graining techniques.
 I then trained ML models on these offline datasets using PyTorch.
 To evaluate the model’s performance in an online setting, I integrated it into the MOM6 code base.
 However, offline-learned parameterizations often encounter numerical instability when coupled with the full model, highlighting the potential advantages of online approaches.